 There is also usually a "Find on Map" button that will show you the location of the item on a map.
 It's worth noting that the app doesn't just cover the parks.
 The hotels and Disney Village are covered as well.
 Using the app actually would have saved us some confusion when we arrived at Disney's Sequoia Lodge and couldn't find the lobby!

 Really, there are only a few essential things you need to know about the guide.
 You probably don't have to read past this list, but we will give a listing of the individual categories:

 The information for "Attractions' in list view and map view includes wait times.
 Pull up "Attractions" in map view to find short waits near you.

 You can swipe over to a map view of "Restrooms" when looking for the nearest restroom

 The list view of "Entertainment" includes a host of times for character meet & greets, in addition to the stage shows.

 The app is a cool way to learn about things you didn't know Disneyland Paris had (like a high ropes adventure course!).
 Once you download it, take some time to scroll through it.

 The app isn't perfect, but it is still really good.

 And finally, there are a total of 12 categories:

-- Dining - A listing of food establishments in Disneyland Paris, including cost ratings and food types
+Dining - A listing of placed to get food in Disneyland Paris, including cost ratings and food types

 Disneyland Paris App - Conclusions